Damon Johnson

 Damon Rogers Johnson (born July 13, 1964) is an American guitarist, vocalist, and songwriter, currently a solo artist, a member of Brother Cane and guitarist in Lynyrd Skynyrd.
-In the 1990s he co-founded Brother Cane, and later joined Alice Cooper's band as lead guitarist.
-He became a member of Thin Lizzy in 2011 and was also the lead guitarist and co-songwriter for hard rock group Black Star Riders from 2012 to 2018.
-Johnson has also released several solo albums and his songs have been recorded by many artists including Stevie Nicks and Carlos Santana.
+In the 1990s, he co-founded Brother Cane, and joined Alice Cooper's band as lead guitarist in 2004.
+He joined Thin Lizzy in 2011 and was also the lead guitarist and co-songwriter for hard rock group Black Star Riders from 2012 to 2018.
+Johnson has also released several solo albums, and his songs have been recorded by many artists including Stevie Nicks and Carlos Santana.

 Early career

 An offer to join Split the Dark, an established band fronted by former members of the power-pop band Hotel, prompted Johnson's move to Birmingham, Alabama in 1987.
 Split the Dark was a very popular act on the Southeast US college club circuit, and had won the MTV "Basement Tapes" competition in 1986 but failed to secure a record deal.
-He would later get his first taste of "bands with record deals" as the guitarist for the Atlanta, Georgia band Witness in 1988, and with the Memphis, Tennessee band, Delta Rebels, in 1989.
+He would later get his first taste of "bands with record deals" as the guitarist for the Atlanta, Georgia band Witness in 1988, and with the Memphis, Tennessee band Delta Rebels, in 1989.
 During this time he also performed with the bands Chinatown (with Eric Dover) and Chyld.
 It was with Chyld that Johnson garnered the attention of the A&R at Virgin Records.
 After securing a developmental deal in November 1990, the label eventually persuaded Johnson to take over the lead vocal position, and change the band's name to Brother Cane.